Tom Goodman-Hill

-Tom Goodman-Hill is an English actor of film, television, theatre and radio.
+Tom Goodman-Hill (born 21 May 1968) is an English actor in film, television, theatre and radio.
+He has acted for over 30 years, and in 2024 he was nominated for a Primetime Emmy Award for his role in the Netflix drama Baby Reindeer.

-Early life
+Early life and education

-Brought up near Newcastle upon Tyne, he qualified as a teacher before turning to acting.
-During his time in Newcastle, he regularly acted in amateur performances at the People's Theatre.
+Tom Goodman-Hill grew up in Northumberland, and was educated at the Royal Grammar School in Newcastle upon Tyne.
+He regularly acted in amateur performances at the People's Theatre, Newcastle upon Tyne.

-He earned a BA in Drama and English with a teaching qualification from the University of Warwick, where he took an active role in student drama.
+Goodman-Hill earned a BA in Drama and English with a teaching qualification from the University of Warwick, where he took an active role in student drama.
 He spent a year as a supply teacher in Coventry before moving to London to pursue a full-time acting career.

 Career

 Film

-In The League of Extraordinary Gentlemen Goodman-Hill played Sanderson Reed opposite Sean Connery.
-He is also known for playing Sgt Stahl in The Imitation Game and Neal Beidleman in Baltasar Kormakur's Everest in 2015.
-In 2020 Goodman-Hill played Frank Crawley in Ben Wheatley's film of the Daphne du Maurier classic Rebecca.
+In The League of Extraordinary Gentlemen, Goodman-Hill played Sanderson Reed opposite Sean Connery.
+He is also known for playing Sgt.
+Stahl in The Imitation Game and Neal Beidleman in Baltasar Kormakur's Everest in 2015.
+In 2020, Goodman-Hill played Frank Crawley in Ben Wheatley's film of the Daphne du Maurier classic Rebecca.